fahrirusliyadi/fr-address-book-for-woocommerce/readme.txt

 = 1.2.3 =
 * Fix order total not recalculated when post code changed.
+* Use WooCommerce address if no addresses have been created yet.

 = 1.2.2 =
 * Fix the select address field is not displayed on Elementor editor.